-Santa Cruz Cathedral Basilica Fort Kochi, one among the oldest churches of India is located in Fort Kochi, Kerala.
+Santa Cruz Cathedral Basilica Fort Kochi, one of the oldest churches of India is located in Fort Kochi, Kerala.
 It is also one of the eight basilicas in the country.
-An attractive pastel-colored interior is the main attraction of Santa Cruz Basilica where you can find artefacts of different periods in Kochi.
+An attractive pastel-colored interior is the main attraction of Santa Cruz Basilica where you can find artifacts of different periods in Kochi.

 Santa Cruz Cathedral Basilica Fort Kochi can boast of a long history.
 It all started in 1500 with the advent of the Portuguese missionaries under the leadership of Pedro Alvares Cabral.
 The then King of Kochi Godha Varma I gave an amiable welcome to the Portuguese.
 The Zamorin of Calicut was extremely angry at the act of the Raja of Kochi.
 The Portuguese helped the Raja of Kochi to defeat the Zamorin in a war held in 1503.
 At the victory, Raja of Kochi was extremely happy and he gave permission to the Portuguese to build a fort here.

 Santa Cruz Cathedral Basilica was built by Dom Francisco de Almeida, the first Portuguese Viceroy in 1505, with the permission of the Raja of Kochi.
-The Santa Cruz church was raised to the status of a cathedral by Pop Paul IV in 1558.
+The Santa Cruz church was raised to the status of a cathedral by Pope Paul IV in 1558.
 Later when the Dutch overpowered Cochin in 1663, all the catholic buildings were destroyed.
-Luckily the Santa Cruz cathedral escaped this fate and it was turned into the arms store house by the Dutch.
-But the Cathedral was demolished by the British in 1795, when the power came into their hands.
+Luckily the Santa Cruz cathedral escaped this fate and it was turned into the arms storehouse by the Dutch.
+But the Cathedral was demolished by the British in 1795 when the power came into their hands.

-Santa Cruz Cathedral Basilica stands as a prominent building in the history of Christianity in India due to its antiquity, cultural predominance and architectural importance.
-It is located near to St. Francis Church, which is famous for holding the remains of the great explorer Vasco da Gama.
+Santa Cruz Cathedral Basilica stands as a prominent building in the history of Christianity in India due to its antiquity, cultural predominance, and architectural importance.
+It is located near St. Francis Church, which is famous for holding the remains of the great explorer Vasco da Gama.

-Santa Cruz cathedral basilica has a white washed exterior and a pastel colored interior.
+Santa Cruz cathedral basilica has a white-washed exterior and a pastel-colored interior.
 The interior of the basilica was built in the Gothic style.
-The entire architecture of the Basilica is a happy combination of Indo European and Gothic style.
-The Italian paintings which is as old as the cathedral adds to its artistic brilliance.
+The entire architecture of the Basilica is a happy combination of Indo-European and Gothic styles.
+The Italian paintings which are as old as the cathedral adds to their artistic brilliance.

 How to get there Santa Cruz Cathedral Basilica Fort Kochi